mghezaiel/Drug-gene-interaction-browser/README.md

 ## What it can be used for
 - Identification of potential protein targets
 - Identification of iatrogenesis
-- Identification of Synergistic drug combination
+- Identification of synergistic drug combination

 ## Databases
 - DGIDB